 The final T — treatment — refers to treating your yard to get rid of the insects.

-Crawford suggests getting a barrier spray to kill off the mosquitoes in your yard.
-The spray is applied to the bottom of the leaves and then attracts mosquitoes and poisons them when they try to feed on it.
+Crawford suggests getting a barrier treatment to kill off the mosquitoes in your yard.
+The treatment is applied to the bottom of the leaves and then attracts mosquitoes and poisons them when they try to feed on it.

-She said the Mosquito Squad’s spray eliminates 85 to 95 percent of the mosquitoes in a yard.
+She said the Mosquito Squad’s treatment eliminates 85 to 95 percent of the mosquitoes in a yard.

 Many of the same techniques to prevent increase in mosquito populations can be used to keep ticks at bay, as well.